What are permissions in AODocs?

 • the document’s current workflow state

-3. The specific permissions defined on this document are applied.
+3. Specific document permissions are applied.

 Learn more: Set workflow permissions

-• the library administrators (who always have access to all documents)
+• Library administrators (who always have access).

 Was this article helpful?
-24 out of 63 found this helpful
+31 out of 81 found this helpful

 If you didn’t find what you were looking for, don’t hesitate to leave a comment!